 Snorkel - You want to be able to breathe while scanning the bottom of the pool for the puck and your next position.
 Large bore (to get air quickly), streamlined designs are best.

 Fins - Softer freediving fins allow you to maneuver quickly and with speed.
-Heavy scuba fins are okay, but will beat up other people and your feet.
+Experienced players often have carbon fiber fins (these are very expensive).

 Glove - Protects your knuckles from abrasion against the pool bottom.
 It also pads your hand when someone hits your hand instead of the puck.
-It is common practice to buy a heavyweight gardening glove and cover it with Aquaseal, Shoegoo, or silicone rubber caulking but this is best done with at least one other person.
-You can also buy them from UWH suppliers (see below) and at large tournaments.
+It is common practice to buy a cut-proof glove or even a gardening glove and cover it with Aquaseal, Shoegoo, or silicone rubber caulking but this is best done with at least one other person who's done it before.
+You can also buy them from UWH suppliers and at large tournaments.

 Ear protectors - Required at tournaments.
 Getting hit in the ear with a fin may pop your eardrum if done right.
-Water polo caps work well.
+Look for water polo caps.
+Some where wrestling headgear as well, but some tournaments require caps.

-Mouth Guards - An exterior or interior mouth guard is now required at all sanctioned tournaments.
+Mouth Guards - An exterior or interior mouth guard is required at all tournaments.

 Swimsuit - Men's recommended suits are briefs ("Speedos"), women's are one or two piece swimming suits.
 The club has designed very cool club suits.